rixx/books.rixx.de/data/reviews/sarah-pinsker/wind-will-rove/index.md

 Very nice scifi about an intergenerational conflict on a multi(think &gt;100) generational spaceship, focussing on music, both the people keeping old music alive, and the younger people rejecting history.
-I liked the setting and world building and characters, but it fell a bit flat, all things considered.
+I liked the setting and world building and characters, but I was hoping for more depth in every way.